 There are 21.3 million refugees around the world (UNHCR, 2015) ; meanwhile, 22 000 children die every day because of poverty (United Nations Children’s Fund, 2015).
 But don’t you worry: there are thousands of young, over-enthusiastic creatives who believe that their exquisite design thinking can solve many of these problems.
-‘Making a REAL difference’ has never been more ‘sexy’ and it seems that academic institutions allow the students to get hooked on their shallow definition of design for development.

 Since design and technology stopped being a compulsory GCSE subject in 2000, there has been a decline in the number of students taking D&T at GSCE and A level, now making it one of the most unpopular subjects in secondary schools.
 Many schools have been cutting back provisions or removing the subject from the curriculum entirely .
-Between 2003 and 2013 there was a 50% drop in the GCSE numbers for design and technology which begs the question as to why exactly have people stopped taking design?

 We are constantly making choices, every day, all the time, the majority of which seem relatively simple and somewhat subconscious.
 However, as the array of choices available to us grows, we are collectively becoming worse at reaching decisions efficiently.

+Hi, everyone!
 We’re back!
 And this year, we are Redefining [ ]

 “At a time when it is so important for us to lead as an ‘Ideas’ nation and with the Creative Industries sector seeing unparalleled growth, it is vital that we safeguard our current position and continue to invest in our future.”